florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 # 1 Introduction

-Welcome to the Florishop Analsye manual.
+Welcome to the FloriShop Analsye manual.
 The add on Analysis gives users, especially administrators and commercial employees, understand the behavior of customers on the webshop.